edgedb/edgedb/docs/reference/edgeql/tx_start.rst

 The :eql:synopsis:`<transaction-mode>` can be one of the following:

 :eql:synopsis:`isolation serializable`
-    All statements of the current transaction can only see data changes committed before the first query or data-modification statement was executed in this transaction.
-If a pattern of reads and writes among concurrent serializable transactions would create a situation which could not have occurred for any serial (one-at-a-time) execution of those transactions, one of them will be rolled back with a serialization_failure error.
+    All statements in the current transaction can only see data changes that were committed before the first query or data modification statement was executed within this transaction.
+    If a pattern of reads and writes among concurrent serializable transactions creates a situation that could not have occurred in any serial (one-at-a-time) execution of those transactions, one of them will be rolled back with a serialization_failure error.

 :eql:synopsis:`read write`
     Sets the transaction access mode to read/write.